MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-virtual-desktop/landing-zone-citrix/citrix-network-topology-connectivity.md

 # Hybrid networking with Citrix Cloud and Azure

-This article describes a reference architecture that demonstrates major design areas and design best practices for an Azure and Citrix Cloud environment with multiple subscriptions in a single region deployment.
+This article provides design recommendations for a single-region Azure and Citrix Cloud environment and a multi-region environment.

 ### Architecture